 Book or articles?
 Most beginning writers think they must write a book.
 But, I’ve heard editors say that most “first” books would be better presented as a series of articles.
 If you are an unpublished writer, it’s not likely that you will land a book contract.
 If you are truly motivated to get your work published, you’ll be willing to package your message in a format that sells.
 More people will read your work if it is published in a magazine.
 Devotional magazines and Sunday School papers are good starting places.
-You might find a devotional magazine at your church that is open to freelance submissions.
-The Christian Writers Market Guide contains information on such publications and where to find writers’ guidelines.
-Unfortunately, the 2015 edition is in limbo for now.
-The 2014 edition is the most recent.
+The Christian Writers Market Guide or Writers Market online contain information on such publications and where to find writers’ guidelines.
 Your final decision on packaging your message will depend on the specifics in the publisher’s guidelines.

 Who will publish it?

 Make a list of potential publishers based on the guidelines you’ve collected.
-Most publications have websites where you can download the guidelines or find out how to get them.
+Most publications have guidelines on their websites.
 For example, the guidelines for The Secret Place devotional magazine are found online here.
 Some magazines require query letters.
 Book publishers usually want a written proposal rather than your book manuscript.
-Here’s an earlier Blog4Writers post containing general information on how to write query letters and book proposals (and a wealth of other information on writing and publishing).
+Here’s an earlier Blog4Writers post containing general information on how to write query letters and book proposals.

 Send it in!

 Whether you’ve decided to try to sell your chicken (book) or you’ve opted to re-work your material and sell the eggs (articles), the next step is—start submitting!

 Readers, what about you?
 Have you successfully marketed your work using other resources?
 Share in the comments.
 If you receive this post by email, please click on the title of the post to go to my site.
 Scroll down to Leave a Reply and comment there